 Direct care workers typically earn only around $20,000 annually, with few opportunities for career advancement.
 Many are primary breadwinners but must rely on public assistance to scrape by.
 Even those hired by third-party healthcare agencies and financed by Medicaid are routinely shorted on wages or forced to work withering schedules.

-Currently 21 states and Washington, D.C. provide some wage and hour protections to care workers.
+Currently twenty-one states and Washington, DC provide some wage and hour protections to care workers.
 But strengthened national labor laws (the first such expansion since domestic worker regulations were reformed in 1974) will help boost wages nationwide and strengthen oversight.

 But despite incremental reforms, home care workers still lack many standard federal protections for the right to unionize and workplace safety and health standards.

 Moreover, many of the indignities they experience on the job are deeply ingrained in the society that lies outside the home.
 The epithets that a worker’s client occasionally spits at her reflect a legacy of racial and gender marginalization in domestic work.
 The sector has historically been associated with poor women of color and, more recently, immigrants; not surprisingly, nannies and housekeepers were originally completely excluded from the landmark Depression-Era Fair Labor Standards Act.

 Likewise, when a boss arbitrarily shorts a care worker’s wages, locks her in the basement, or puts his hand down her shirt and threatens to fire her if she tells, she may have essentially no legal recourse.
 Because as a low-wage worker without union representation — or perhaps an undocumented migrant working “off the books” — she toils in the “gray economy,” virtually invisible under the law and constantly vulnerable to abuse.

 One New York-based home care worker recently described her job in a report by the labor advocacy group ALIGN NY: “[The clients] treat us like we are disposable.
 Like a napkin, to use and throw away.”